 If we or one of our licensing partners initiated legal proceedings against a third party to enforce a patent, if and when issued, covering one of our product candidates, the defendant could counterclaim that the patent covering our product candidate is invalid and/or unenforceable.
 In patent litigation in the United States, defendant counterclaims alleging invalidity and/or unenforceability are commonplace.
-Grounds for a validity challenge include allegad failures to meet any of several statutory requirements, including lack of novelty, obviousness or non-enablement.
+Grounds for a validity challenge include alleged failures to meet any of several statutory requirements, including lack of novelty, obviousness or non-enablement.
 Grounds for unenforceability assertions include allegations that someone connected with prosecution of the patent withheld relevant information from the U.S. PTO, or made a misleading statement, during prosecution.
 Third parties may also raise similar claims before administrative bodies in the U.S. or abroad, even outside the context of litigation.
 Such mechanisms include re-examination, post grant review and equivalent proceedings in foreign jurisdictions, e.g., opposition proceedings.
 Such proceedings could result in revocation or amendment of our patents in such a way that they no longer cover our product candidates or competitive products.
 The outcome following legal assertions of invalidity and unenforceability is unpredictable.
-With respect to validity, for example, we cannot be certain that there is no invalidating prior art, of which we and the patent examiner were unaware during prosecution.
-If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on our product candidates.
-Such a loss of patent protection would have a material adverse impact on our business.
+With respect to validity, for example, we cannot be certain that there is no invalidating prior art, of which we and the patent protection would have a material adverse impact on our business.